 Baseball was losing ground to other professional sports even before a players’ strike wiped out the 1994 World Series and undermined the game’s claim to be America’s national pastime.
 Drug use pumped up a subsequent rebound in popularity that owed much to an explosion of slugging records, including a 1998 home run battle that saw McGwire and Sosa break Roger Maris’s 37-year-old single-season home run landmark.
 The Mitchell Report named as drug users seven MVPs, two Cy Young Award-winning pitchers, and 31 All-Stars including McGwire and Sosa, and said Major League Baseball and the players’ union knew about illicit drug use and tolerated it.
 Since then the sport has handed down more than 400 doping suspensions throughout the major and minor leagues.
-With MLB’s average salary at $3.3 million (the minimum is $500,000), the side effects of drug use, the penalties and the shame of being caught haven’t been enough to deter cheaters.
+With MLB’s average salary at over $4 million, the side effects of drug use, the penalties and the shame of being caught haven’t been enough to deter cheaters.

 Are the tainted superstars of the steroid era an insult whose memory should be expunged from a history-rich game?
 Or are they legitimate athletes guilty of nothing worse than stretching for success in a medicalized era?
 The debate is under way.
 International cycling and track are plagued by drug use and the NFL and NBA are working to head it off.
 But no sport cherishes its statistical heritage like Major League Baseball, now 139 years old.
 Hall of Fame voters didn’t elect anyone in 2013, and snubbed those tied to doping the next two years.
 Seven-time Cy Young Award winner Roger Clemens received 37.5 percent of the vote in 2015, half of what was needed for election.
 Home-run king Bonds drew 36.8 percent and McGwire 10 percent.
 With Rodriguez rising to equal achievement and notoriety, his place among the game’s greats is also certain to be contested.